amoraschi/YASAC/README.md

 ### Improvement ideas

-#### Indirect addressing with displacement.
+#### ~~Indirect addressing with displacement.~~ (Done)

-* Data unit modifications.
+- ~~Data unit modifications~~.
-* New instructions: LDD, STD (may deprecate LD and ST).
+- ~~New instructions: LDD, STD (may deprecate LD and ST).~~

+> [!NOTE]
+> These ideas are unlikely to be implemented since they need separate external hardware.

 #### Interrupts

-* Interruption lines and interruption register?
+- Interruption lines and interruption register?
-* Define interruption vectors in the memory map.
+- Define interruption vectors in the memory map.
-* Timer peripheral.
+- Timer peripheral.
-* New instructions: RETI
+- New instructions: RETI

 #### Input UART and bootloader

-* Serial port peripheral (UART).
+- Serial port peripheral (UART).
-* Writable program memory.
+- Writable program memory.
-* ROM bootloader: transfer code from external computer.
+- ROM bootloader: transfer code from external computer.

-### Original Authors
+### Original - Authors

-* Jorge Juan-Chico
+- Jorge Juan-Chico
-* David Guerrero Martos
+- David Guerrero Martos

 Based on the work of many others at the Departamento de Tecnología Electrónica, Universidad de Sevilla.